Northwestern Mutual Commemorates Children And Families Affected By Childhood Cancer With Inaugural Proclamation For Childhood Cancer Awareness Month

-Mayor Cavalier Johnson declares Sept.
-4 as "goldeNMoments Day" in the city of Milwaukee

-MILWAUKEE, Sept.
-4, 2024 /PRNewswire/ -- Receiving a cancer diagnosis is unimaginable, but a reality for more than 1,000 children a day worldwide.
-To shine a light on the stories of resilience, breakthroughs in research, and survivorship, Northwestern Mutual, a leading financial services company, is joined by Mayor Cavalier Johnson, to declare Sept.
-4 as "goldeNMoments Day" in Milwaukee.
+Receiving a cancer diagnosis is unimaginable, but a reality for more than 1,000 children a day worldwide.
+To shine a light on the stories of resilience, breakthroughs in research, and survivorship, Northwestern Mutual , a leading financial services company, was joined by Mayor Cavalier Johnson, to declare Sept.
+4 as“goldeNMoments Day” in Milwaukee.
 This momentous day coincides with Childhood Cancer Awareness Month.

 Investing in research